 All prospective students must complete the appropriate application for admissions.
 Be sure you familiarize yourself with any requirements that may be part of your application for admission.

-2. (Optional) Complete the Free Application for Federal and Student Aid (FAFSA)
+2. Complete the Free Application for Federal and Student Aid (FAFSA)

-Fill out the FAFSA application.
+Fill out the FAFSA application, though optional, it is highly recommended that you do.
 Applying is free and we recommend that you apply as you may be eligible for grants and/or loans.
 Veterans education benefits do not count as income in determining your eligibility for Federal Financial Aid.
 School code 013885.
 For more information contact the Financial Aid Office

 **If you are a veteran of the Armed Forces it changes your dependency status to Independent.
 If this is the only thing making you an Independent (i.e. you are under 24, not married, have no dependents, etc.), we must confirm that you are a veteran by obtaining a copy of your DD-214.

 Students are required to submit official transcripts from all prior attended colleges, universities, and training institutes.
 This includes previous military training.
 If you have completed any Prior Learning Assessments (PLA), such as CLEP or DSST, have transcripts delivered directly to CUI’s records office.
 All transcripts must be received before the end of your first semester.

 Irvine, CA 92612